-Firm age has been in business can be a good indicator of growth potential and a measure of its complexity (Adams & Mehran, 2012; Germain, Galy, & Lee, 2014).
-Longer-established firms generally have greater expertise and abilities, allowing them to better manage, organize, modify, and speed production while also improving quality, lowering costs, and increasing profits.
-However, they are less dynamic and flexible in terms of meeting the demands of the corporate environment (Boone, Field, Karpoff, & Raheja, 2007; Borghesi, Houston, & Naranjo, 2007; Loderer, Neusser, & Waelchli, 2011).
-This study inherits the scale from previous studies (Boone et al., 2007; Yameen et al., 2019; Yeh & Liao, 2020), as follows:
+Firm age has been in business can be a good indicator of growth potential and a measure of its complexity (Adams & Mehran, 2012; Germain et al., 2014).
+Longer-established firms generally have greater expertise and abilities, allowing them to better manage, organise, modify, and speed production while also improving quality, lowering costs, and increasing profits.
+However, they are less dynamic and flexible in terms of meeting the demands of the corporate environment (Boone et al., 2007; Borghesi et al., 2007; Loderer et al., 2011).
+This study inherits the scale from previous studies (Boone et al., 2007; Yameen et al., 2019; Yeh & Liao, 2020) as follows: